 To explore the idea that the use of VRTs enhances imagery processing, we conducted a preliminary experiment in which undergraduate participants who had taken a meteorology course were randomly assigned to use either a VRT or non-VRT forecasting technology, which had identical weather information, to predict air quality for the next day.
-The VRT was a Google Motion Chart, and the non-VRT was a Microsoft Excel sheet (see Appendix B in the online supplement).
+The VRT was a Google Motion Chart and the non-VRT was a Microsoft Excel sheet (see Online Appendix B).
 Participants forecast the air quality for the following day and then read the following statement: "The weather technology forecasts a decrease in moisture and instability recently.
 The weather technology suggests that the chance of precipitation is reducing significantly.
 Low chances of rainfall and low moisture.
 Therefore, the air quality should be good tomorrow."
-Imagery processing was measured using the mean of two items (Bone and Ellen 1992, r = 0.74): "As you read this statement, to what extent did any images come to mind" (1 = to a very small extent; 7 = toa very large extent); "While reading this statement, I experienced" (1 = few or no images; 7 lots of images).results from analysis of variance showed that imagery processing was greater among participants in the VRT versus non-VRT condition [$M{VRT} = 3.92 \text{ vs. } M{NON-VRT} =$ 3.08; F(1, 23) = 4.86, p < 0.05], supporting the idea that VRT use may be associated with greater imagery processing.
+Imagery processing was measured using the mean of two items (Bone and Ellen 1992, r = .74): "As you read this statement, to what extent did any images come to mind" (1 = to a very small extent; 7 = to a very large extent).
+"While reading this statement, I experienced" (1 = few or no images; 7 lots of images).
+ANOVA results showed that imagery processing was greater among participants in the VRT versus non-VRT condition ($M{VRT} = 3.92$ vs. $M{NON-VRT} = 3.08$; F(1, 23) = 4.86, p < .05), supporting the idea that VRT use may be associated with greater imagery processing.